kparc/ksimple/README.md

    using professional equipment.

-5. with help of the included [makefile](/makefile), kparc's "essay" can be built to any available architecture, e.g. arm, riscv, wasm32 or extensa. default make target assumes presence of a recent gcc, clang or tinyc compiler. there are also two additional handy build targets: `make mm`, which removes kparc remarks from the code except for the most essential markup, while the `make m` target removes it completely and restores the formatting
+5. with help of the included [makefile](/makefile), kparc's "essay" can be built to any available architecture, e.g. riscv, arm, wasm32, xtensa or even x86. default make target assumes presence of a recent gcc, clang or tinyc compiler. there are also two additional handy build targets: `make mm`, which removes kparc remarks from the code except for the most essential markup, while the `make m` target removes it completely and restores the formatting